 How much does it cost to attend?

-The trip cost for students is $150, not including transportation to/from the start and end points of Journey Italy.
-More details to follow.
-For ministry partner and staff cost, please contact us.
+With the help of scholarships, the trip cost for study abroad students is $85.
+This does not include transportation to/from the start and end points of Journey Italy.

 What is included?

-Students: Journey Italy includes housing from Thursday night through Sunday morning.
-Meals are provided beginning with breakfast on Friday through dinner on Sunday.
+Students: Journey Italy includes housing from first night through last morning.
+Meals are provided beginning with dinner.

 What if I need to cancel?